awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/configuring-https-elb.md

     InstancePort: 80
 ```

 Replace the highlighted text with the ARN of your certificate\.
-The certificate can be one that you created in AWS Certificate Manager or one that you uploaded to IAM with the AWS CLI\.
+The certificate can be one that you created or uploaded in AWS Certificate Manager \(ACM\) \(preferred\), or one that you uploaded to IAM with the AWS CLI\.

 The previous example uses options in the `aws:elb:listener` namespace to configure an HTTPS listener on port 443 with the specified certificate, and to forward the decrypted traffic to the instances in your environment on port 80\.